candy-kingdom/mints/README.md

     cli()
 ```

-It allows the following call in shell:
+It can be called from a shell as follows:
 ```
 $ python test.py 1 2
 1 2
 ```

-But not:
+But this call is invalid:
 ```
 $ python test.py 1
 ```

-It's possible though to add a default value for an argument:
+It's possible though to provide a default value to the argument:
 ```py
 # test.py